White Bean Hummus (from Julia Child)

 - Here’s how the white bean puree looked after I pureed the beans, lemon juice, tahini, and garlic.
 Decidedly short on looks, but long on flavor.

-- Serve with low-carb pita bread or use veggie dippers for a version that’s gluten-free and lower in carbs.
+- Serve the White Bean Hummus with low-carb pita bread or use veggie dippers for a version that’s gluten-free and lower in carbs.

-Fresh herbs give Julia Child’s White Bean Hummus with Garlic and Herbs extra flavor, and I love the fresh basil in this recipe.
+Fresh herbs give this White Bean Hummus extra flavor, and I love the fresh basil in this recipe from Julia Child.

 Ingredients